xkikeg/dealauth/README.md

 dealauth is the simple tool to propagate public keys among the servers via rsync.

+If you are accustomed to Japanese, README.ja.md is good for you.

 How to use
 ---------------------------------------------------------------------------

 1. Let's create `pubkey.d/` directory in this directory.
-This directory is ignored by Git.
 Alternatively you can also specify the exact path of arbitrary directory (actually the directory name needs not to be `pudbkey.d`) with `-k` or `--key-dir` option.

    The sample `pubkey.d/` directory exists in `doc/` directory and it will help you to understand the guide below.